stevejgordon/AspNetCoreDockerWorkshop/activities/8-Configuration.md

 # Configuration

-For this activity, please ensure you have completed [Activity 6](6-AcceptingPostedData.md) and have your solution open in Visual Studio 2017.
+For this activity, please ensure you have completed [Activity 7](7-AcceptingPostedData.md) and have your solution open in Visual Studio 2017.

+## What's the plan?

+We're going to add the concept of configuration to our API.
+We'll configure the application using an appsettings.json file.
+We'll use the Options pattern in our SampleController to retrieve the configured value which we'll use to control the output from an endpoint in our API.

 ## Activity Steps